 What is Mortgage Fraud?

-In 2013 lending institutions were conned out of £1 billion by mortgage fraudsters.
+In 2013, lending institutions were conned out of £1 billion by mortgage fraudsters.
 In essence, mortgage fraud has long been seen as an easy crime to commit and a difficult one to detect.
 After all, who is going to complain so long as the mortgage keeps on getting paid on time and the lender gets their money (plus interest) back?
+This thinking is part of the reason mortgage broker fraud and mortgage fraud cases are still a problem in today’s economy.

 Specialist economic crime units within local police forces and dedicated agencies such as the National Crime Agency are operating independently, in the absence of complaints from lenders, in an attempt to ‘clean up’ the property market and root out individuals, brokers, solicitors and accountants involved in fraudulent activity.

-Every person who has inflated their income, brokered a dodgy deal, massaged the figures in a profit and loss account or submitted a false document in support of an application could be arrested and charged with offences.
+Every person who has inflated their income, brokered a dodgy deal, massaged the figures in a profit and loss account or submitted a false document in support of an application could be arrested and charged with offences related to mortgage fraud.

-Declarations in the mortgage application form itself are usually scrutinised carefully by investigators.
-A ‘straightforward’ case might involve the applicant providing false or misleading information on the form.
+Declarations in the mortgage application form itself are usually scrutinised carefully in mortgage fraud investigations.
+‘Straightforward’ mortgage fraud cases might involve the applicant providing false or misleading information on the form.
 The false information does not necessarily have to be a lie about income – it could be about previous convictions or monthly loan repayments or marital status.
 If the false information affects the lending decision then a criminal case can be instigated.

 In the simple example above, to convict the applicant the prosecution must prove beyond a reasonable doubt that the applicant was dishonest, intending to make a gain for themselves, or responsible for the false statement made.